 "If we don’t mitigate our bias, we eliminate good candidates to hire and to advance.”

-According to Christopher Gross, a business consultant with Cook-Ross, “The brain makes up stories very quickly.”
+According to Christopher Gross, founder and CEO with Ascension Worldwide, “The brain makes up stories very quickly.”
 For example, when we glance at a resume, we may not be aware of passing over good candidates because of something as simple as their name, like the powerful story of José Zamora, José to Joe: Who Gets a Job?
 It’s a similar case with gender or age bias or even perceived socioeconomic status inferred by where someone lives or where they went to school.
 “Class and privilege are things we don’t openly talk about and can be very stealthy.
 If we don’t mitigate our bias, we eliminate good candidates to hire and to advance.”

 Gross explained how we can enhance our self-awareness and discernment through training and tools that help us to understand our own blind spots.
 “Some people call it mindfulness or awareness, but it’s important to avoid knee-jerk reactions when meeting someone.”